Using React Native

 *You can view more details about the response and parameters* [*here*](https://docs.minchat.io/react-native-sdk/usechats-hook)*.*

 This concludes our setup instructions for our most basic form of integration.
-In this short guide, you've taken your React app to the next level with powerful user-to-user chat.
+In this short guide, you've taken your React Native app to the next level with powerful user-to-user chat.
 You also learned more about the fundamentals of MinChat, and how it all fits together.
 Most importantly, you've built a starting point to try out all the features MinChat offers.

 For more additional features, view the [Reference Docs](https://docs.minchat.io/react-native-sdk).